01-edu/public/subjects/cybersecurity/image-inspector/audit/README.md

 - What is metadata in the context of digital images, and why is it important?
 - How does steganography work, and what are its potential uses and risks?
 - What challenges did you face while developing the Image Inspector tool, and how did you address them?
-- How does the Image Inspector tool help in identifying hidden information within images?
 - How can this tool be used in real-life digital forensics or cybersecurity scenarios?
 - What ethical considerations should be taken into account when analyzing images for hidden data?